Eddykasp/dnd-combat-sim/README.md

 let roll = dnd.dice(8, 2);
 ```

+### parser.Combatant
+This parser can be used to quickly create combatants from data in a csv format.
+This function takes a single parameter:
+- **csvline** (string): the format for the csv line should follow [this file](https://github.com/matteoferla/DnD-battler/blob/master/beastiary.csv)

 ### Combatant
 This is a constructor for creating combatant objects.
 It takes eight parameters:
 - **id** (string): a string identifier for the combatant, used for logging, does not need to be unique